A complexity chasm for solving univariate sparse polynomial equations over $p$-adic fields: Introduction

 Despite much work on factoring univariate polynomials over $\Q_p$ (see, e.g., \cite{CG00,GNP12,bns13,blq13}), all known general algorithms for solving (or even just counting the solutions of) arbitrary degree $d$ polynomial equations over $\Q_p$ have complexity exponential in $\log d$.
-So Theorem \ref{thm:big} presents a new speed-up, and extends earlier work in \cite{airr} where it was shown that detecting roots in $\Q_p$ for univariate trinomials can be done in $\np$ for fixed $p$.
-We'll see in Section \ref{sec:trisepqp} how our speed-up depends on applying Yu's Theorem on linear forms in $p$-adic logarithms \cite{yu94}.
-The key new ingredient in proving Theorem \ref{thm:big} is an efficient encoding of roots in $\Z/\langle p^k\rangle$ from \cite{krrz19} (with an important precursor in \cite{blq13}).
+So Theorem \ref{thm:big} presents a significant new speed-up, and improves an earlier complexity bound (membership in $\np$, for detecting roots in $\Q_p$) from \cite{airr}.
+We'll see in Section \ref{sec:trisepqp} how our speed-up depends on $p$-adic Diophantine approximation \cite{yu94}.
+Another key new ingredient in proving Theorem \scalebox{.95}[1]{\ref{thm:big} is an efficient encoding of roots in $\Z/(p^k)$ from \cite{DMS19,krrz19} (with an important precursor in \cite{blq13}).}